Codingpastor/fathertrucker.ca/GITHUB-SETUP.md

 ### Custom Domain Not Working

-- Verify the CNAME file in your repository contains only `fathertrucker.ca`
+- Verify the CNAME file in your repository contains only `thefathertrucker.ca`
 - Check GoDaddy DNS settings for any errors
 - Ensure the A records point to all four GitHub Pages IP addresses